 Build an Integration

-An Integration bridges RootCX to an external API -- Slack, Stripe, Twilio, or any service.
-It exposes actions that your applications and AI agents can call, and webhooks that listen for incoming events.
+An integration bridges RootCX to an external API: Slack, Gmail, Stripe, or any service.
+It exposes actions that your applications and AI agents can call, handles OAuth flows for per-user authentication, and receives webhooks from external services.
 Credentials are stored in the encrypted Secret Vault and injected at runtime.

-Integrations inherit RBAC and Audit Logs.
-Once deployed, any application or AI agent in your ecosystem can use its actions — no binding step required.
+Under the hood, an integration is a standard RootCX application with type: "integration" in the manifest.
+It inherits RBAC and Audit Logs.
+Once deployed, any app or AI agent in your fleet can use its actions without a binding step.

 The manifest declares the integration type, its credentials, actions, and webhooks: